TABLE OF CONTENTS

 Carousel and vertical lift module systems

-Applications: Effective in distribution centers, manufacturing plants, and any operation where space optimization and quick access to parts or materials are essential.
-As items can’t be shared between carousels, they are best deployed in smaller-scale operations where not many systems are required.
+Best used for: Operations where space optimization and quick access to parts are essential.
+However, as items cannot be shared between carousels, they are best deployed in smaller-scale operations rather than massive fulfillment centers.

-Choosing the right automated material handling system depends on your operation's specific needs, such as the type of goods handled, the volume of materials processed, and the complexity of the tasks.
-Assessing these factors will guide you in selecting the most suitable AMH solution to enhance efficiency, accuracy, and productivity in your operations.
+Summary: Choosing the right automated material handling system depends on your specific needs — such as the type of goods, volume, and task complexity.
+Assessing these factors will guide you toward the solution that best enhances efficiency and accuracy.

 Implementing automated material handling systems: A step-by-step guide